Thursday, September 29, 2022

 Age Statement: 1-2 years in 10-gallon new American oak barrels.

-Ingredients: several different levels of malted barley
+Ingredients: Several different levels of malted barley

-Method: double pot stilled
+Method: Double pot stilled

 Awards: Bronze Medal - Malt Whiskey Category - American Distilling Institute - 2017, People's Choice Award & Best Whiskey Under 2 Years - American Whiskey Convention - 2017